mihirchronicles/mihirchronicles.github.io/content/notes/on-product-management.md

 ## Product management model

-In an organization with product model, product teams exist to solve hard problems for your customers and for your business, in ways your customers love, yet work for your business.
+In an organization with product model, product team exist to solve hard problems for their customers and for their business, in ways your customers love, yet work for your business.

 - Value risk: will the customer buy our solution, or choose to use it?
 - Viability risk: will this solution work for our business?
 Is it something we can effectively and legally get to market, sell, service, fund, and monetize?
 - Usability risk: can the user easily learn, use and perceive the value of the solution?
 - Feasibility risk: do we know how to build and scale this solution, with the staff, time, technology, and data we have?

 In a cross-functional product team, these are the critical competencies and what each is responsible and accountable for:

 - The Product Manager is responsible for the value and viability risks, and overall accountable for the product’s outcomes.
-- The Product Designer is responsible for the usability risk, and overall accountable for the product’s experience – every interaction our users and customers have with our product.
+- The Product Designer is responsible for the usability risk, and overall accountable for the product’s experience – every interaction your users and customers have with your product.
-- The Product Lead Engineer is responsible for the feasibility risk, and overall accountable for the product’s delivery.
+- The Product Engineer is responsible for the feasibility risk, and overall accountable for the product’s delivery.

 Product management can be engineering driven, design driven, business driven or project driven.
 If none of these focus on users, product management is done incorrectly.
 Every company has a different philosophy about the product development process and where PMs fit into that process.
 Below are the three most common types, with pros and cons:

 - *PM drives engineering*: where PMs gather requirements, write product requirement document, and hand it off to engineering to spec out the technical requirements.
 Contemporary organizations may do this process in a more agile and collaborative way, but the expectation is that PMs know best about what customers need and engineering is there to serve.
-    - Pro: engineering can focus on coding without a lot of distraction; this tends to work well for *waterfall* development shops with a long lifecycle.
+    - Pro: engineering can focus on coding without a lot of distraction; this tends to work well for *waterfall* development shops with established products.
-    - Con: engineers lose sight of the big picture and do not develop empathy for customers, which can lead to a poor user experience.
+    - Con: engineers lose sight of the big picture and do not develop empathy for customers, which can lead to a poor customer experience.
 Often there are unhealthy tensions when technical debt and “plumbing” work needs to be prioritized over customer requirements.
-- Engineering drives product: technically oriented product companies (cloud, big data, networking) tend to be engineering-driven, where engineers are advancing the science in their domain and PMs validate solutions or create front end access points (UIs, APIs) to tap into this new technology.
+- Engineering drives product: technically oriented product companies (cloud, big data, networking) tend to be engineering-driven, where engineers are advancing the science in their domain and PMs validate solutions or create front end access points (UIs, APIs) to tap into new technology.
 There can be a collaborative relationship and feedback loop between customers, PMs, and engineering, but typically PMs are serving engineering in these companies.
     - Pro: breakthrough technology can offer customers things they didn’t even know they needed.
 An engineer thought it would be cool to do, a PM figured out how to monetize it, and it became a billion-dollar game changer for the company.
     - Con: engineers chase the shiny new thing, over-architect the solution, or iterate forever, seeking perfection before getting customer feedback.
 PM input on priorities is ignored, which sometimes includes the most basic needs of customers.
-- PM-engineering partnership: there is a strong yin-yang between PM and engineering, with joint discovery, decision making, and shared accountability.
+- PM-engineering partnership: there is a strong yin-yang between PM and engineering, with joint discovery, decision-making, and shared accountability.
 Engineers join PMs in customer interviews, and PMs are in sprint meetings to help unblock tasks or clarify requirements.
 But the two roles respect the line where one starts and the other stops.
-PMs understand what’s being coded but don’t tell engineers how to code, and engineers have empathy for customers’ needs but leave the prioritization to the PMs.
+PMs understand what is being coded but don’t tell engineers how to code, and engineers have empathy for customers’ needs but leave the prioritization to the PMs.
     - Pro: a streamlined prioritization process that values technical debt and plumbing projects; better design processes leading to a more positive user experience; higher-performing teams with improved product velocity, quality, and, typically, happier customers.
-    - Con: breakthrough innovation may not get greenlit; time-to-market may seem to lag (though I’d argue that what’s released is far better aligned with customer needs and more likely to successfully scale if iterated over time).
+    - Con: breakthrough innovation may not get green lit; time-to-market may seem to lag (though I’d argue that what’s released is far better aligned with customer needs and more likely to successfully scale if iterated over time).

-**Startup versus large organization**: Product management at a startup versus a large organization can be very different.
+**Startup versus large organization**: Product management at a startup versus a large organization can be a very different experience.
 The role of a PM at a startup is far more likely to be responsible to wear “all hats,” whereas at a mature company their role will be more distinctly defined.

 - *Startup*: beyond discovery, definition, and shipping, PMs may also be responsible for pricing, marketing, support, and potentially even sales.
 These PMs thrive in a scrappy environment and are comfortable with ambiguity and frequent changes to direction as the company works towards product-market fit and learns to operate at scale.
     - Pro: PMs are likely to be more involved with company strategy, get exposure to senior leadership and the board.
 Ownership pod is fairly large leading to making a bigger impact.
 They also have more influence and authority over company resources.
     - Con: There’s typically little to no mentorship, role models, or best practices within the company.
 You may have to seek it externally.
 Budgets are typically tight, and PMs may not have the requisite experience to succeed at some of the things they’re tasked to do.
 - *Mature organization*: The PM may have a narrower scope and have coworkers who handle pricing, go-to-market strategies, and so on.
-And they are likely to be of a larger team of PMs.
+And they are likely to be part of a larger team of PMs.
     - Pro: PMs are more likely to have mentoring and role models, as well as development standards and best practices.
 Close association with an engineering team can create strong relationships over time, which is great for long-term impact and career growth.
 And if the product has market fit, there is an established customer base and performance baseline to work from, versus guessing until you get it right.
     - Con: PMs have less exposure to company strategy and are just one of many voices of the customer.
-They can get “lost” in the system and have to deal with more politics and tight budgets.
+They can get “lost” in the system and have to deal with politics, process bottlenecks, competing priorities and tighter budgets.
 User feedback might not align with revenue goals which can make your job seem more like project management as opposed to product management (users are at the heart of product management).

 **Product management goals**: Practicing the discipline of product management without goals is like traveling in an empty universe.
 Goals define whether the progress is being made or not.
 In its purest form, a goal is a way to track whether you’re achieving what you set out to do.
 When setting goals, start with what you’re trying to achieve as a company, team and product.
 What’s your ultimate mission?
 A goal should never be an end in itself—the end is achieving your mission.
 A good goal has the following attributes:

 - *Concrete*: it’s clear and unambiguous (something that isn’t subjective).
 - *Simple*: everyone understands what it is and how it’s measured.
 - *Quick feedback loop*: the results of your changes can be seen quickly.
 Think about how long it takes for a user to reach the milestone you’re tracking, and whether you can expect movement in a reasonable time-frame.
-- *Business-oriented*: it’s easy to see how this goal actually drives the larger business.
+- *Business-oriented*: it’s easy to see how this goal actually drives the larger business need.

 ## The role of a product manager